 “Faith is confidence in what we hope for and assurance about what we do not see.”

-In the book Children Finding Faith, Francis Bridger describe faith as believing, trusting, doing and imagining.
+In the book Children Finding Faith, Francis Bridger describes faith as believing, trusting, doing and imagining.
 But why is imagination an important part of faith?

 Why is imagination an important part of faith?